Ashu-0202/CP_snippets/graphs_trees/README.md

 *Example*: In competitive programming tasks involving trees, Euler tour can be employed to efficiently handle subtree queries, such as determining the sum or maximum value of nodes within a subtree.

+### **6. Topological Sorting**:
+Orders the vertices of a directed graph such that for every directed edge `u -> v`, vertex u comes before vertex v in the ordering.

+*Example*: In problems where we have to tell the sequence in which we should perform some tasks such that if `task t2` depends on `task t1` then t1 is completed before t2.

+### **7. Minimum Spanning tree**:
+The Minimum Spanning Tree algorithm is used to find the subset of edges in a connected, undirected graph that connects all the vertices together without any cycles and with the minimum possible total edge weight.

+- Prim's Algorithm
+- Kruskal's Algorithm

+*Examples*: In competitive programming, MST algorithms are commonly used in problems involving connectivity and optimization, such as finding the minimum cost to connect cities with roads or cables.